amiaopensource/av-python-carpentry/setup.md

 And that’s the process of installing Anaconda.
 The next step is to test your installation.

 #### Mac
-Go [here](https://www.anaconda.com/download/#macos) and click on the "download" button for the Python 3.x (currently 3.7) version of Anaconda.
+Go [here](https://www.anaconda.com/download/#macos) and click on the "download" button for the Python 3.x (currently 3.7) Graphical Installer of Anaconda.

 ![screen-26](http://curriculum-content.s3.amazonaws.com/data-science/screen-26.png)